Trevor Larnach Player Props: Twins vs. Marlins

 Marlins Pitching Rankings (2022)

-- The Marlins had a 3.86 team ERA that ranked 13th across all MLB pitching staffs.
+- The Marlins' 3.86 team ERA ranked 13th among all league pitching staffs.

-- Alcantara (0-0) gets the starting nod for the Marlins, his second this season.
+- Luzardo (1-0) pitches for the Marlins to make his second start this season.

-- His last appearance came on Thursday against the New York Mets, when the righty threw 5 2/3 innings, surrendering three earned runs while giving up three hits.
+- The left-hander last pitched on Friday against the New York Mets, when he tossed 5 2/3 scoreless innings while giving up two hits.

 © 2023 Data Skrive.
 All rights reserved.